WGLS-FM: Programming

 Weekend Programming consists of more niche programming selections highlighting music from genres such as Broadway, Classical, Oldies, and Metal.
-Weekend shows include "The 80s Arcade", "The Icon Rock Show", "Satin Nights", "Saturday Night At The Oldies", "Sunday Sounds Of Music", "The Sunday Matinee" and more.
+Weekend shows include "The 80's Arcade", "The Icon Rock Show", "The Sammy Pepper Show", "Saturday Night At The Oldies", "Sunday Sounds Of Music", "The Sunday Matinee" and more.

 Public Affairs programming is produced by university students, instructors and civic leaders discussing a variety of local and national topics.
-Shows and podcasts include:
+Past and present shows and podcasts include: